Easy Homemade All-Purpose Cleaner

 One of the great things you’ll discover when you make your own cleaners is that the main ingredient is almost always water.
 Yup, if you can add a few things to water you can make your own cleaners!

 This recipe is no different, and once you have the water in your spray bottle, you simply add a bit of borax, a bit of vinegar, and a squirt of dish soap to the water.
-And yes, it really does create one of the best homemade cleaning solutions I’ve used.
+You could also substitute washing soda instead of the borax in this recipe too.

 How to make a frugal homemade all purpose cleaner that will leave your home shiny clean!

-1 – Begin by placing the hot tap water in your spray bottle.
-(You need the water to be nice and warm to help dissolve the borax).
+Begin by placing the hot tap water in your spray bottle.
+(You need the water to be nice and warm to help dissolve the borax or washing soda.
+Next add the borax to the spray bottle, put the nozzle back on, and shake it really well to dissolve the borax.

-3 – Take the nozzle back off again so you can add the vinegar and the dish soap.
+Then take the nozzle back off again so you can add the vinegar and the dish soap.
 (There’s no need to measure the dish soap, just a small squirt will do the trick).
 Put the nozzle back on and give things a final bit of swirling and shaking to get everything mixed together.

 Make your own all purpose spray cleaner